 Adapted from Schimmer (2012: 5)

 Firms and stock markets form an intimate relationship, also when it comes to the analysis of firm competitive behavior.
-One trending research theme is the analysis how capital markets respond to differing sequences of competitive actions.
-The underlying assumption of this research stream is that market participants are able to discriminate consistent from inconsistent competititve behaviors by observing the unfolding stream of competitive actions.
+One trending research theme is the analysis of how capital markets respond to different sequences of competitive actions.
+The underlying assumption of this research stream is that market participants are able to discriminate consistently from inconsistent competitive behaviors by observing the unfolding stream of competitive actions.

 Video 1: Prof. Walter Ferrier Discussing Stock Market Responses to Gestalt Properties of Competitive Action Sequences